top of page

 Correct movement

-Learning the correct movement patterns for your sport or activity, including proper stances and postures, is crucial to prevent injuries.
-This can help prevent strain on vulnerable areas of the body, such as the spine and hips.
-For example, bending your knees at the right time in some sports can reduce the risk of injury.
+Understanding the correct movement patterns for your sport or activity, including proper stances and postures, is essential for preventing injuries.
+This knowledge can help avoid strain on vulnerable areas of the body, such as the spine and hips.
+For instance, bending your knees at appropriate times in certain sports can significantly lower the risk of injury.

 The appropriate footwear